Testing local AI models

 Gemma 4

 I got Gemma running on my Mac Mini by downloading Ollama, then pulling down the Gemma E4B model.
-From there, I wrote a local script using Codex - OpenAI’s coding agent - that fetches job descriptions from Convex and feeds them into Gemma.
+From there, I wrote a local script using Codex, OpenAI’s coding agent, that fetches job descriptions from Convex and feeds them into Gemma.

 The script runs three separate enrichment passes, and that structure was intentional.
-Smaller models get confused when you give them too much to do at once - they lose focus, skip things, or just produce muddled output.
+Smaller models get confused when you give them too much to do at once.
+They lose focus, skip things, or just produce muddled output.
 You also end up needing a lot of negative prompting to keep them on track, which compounds the problem when you’re asking them to do several things in one go.
 Breaking it into focused passes fixes that.
 First pass: basic classification like seniority, product area, PM type, and geo restrictions.
 Second: compensation details including benefits and any stated salary ranges.
 Third: a full read of the job description to summarize what makes the role interesting or differentiated.

 Gemma is also slower than hitting an API endpoint, but that doesn’t really matter when I’m only enriching a handful of jobs per day.
+Whenever I add a bunch of new companies I call the script manually off-schedule to keep the processing low on the actual schedule.

 Are local models worth it?